Pope Francis’ suggestions for fasting:

 First, we can pray in communion with the Church on earth and in heaven.
 Let us not underestimate the power of so many voices united in prayer!
 The ’24 Hours for the Lord’ initiative, which I hope will be observed on 13-14 March throughout the Church, also at the diocesan level, is meant to be a sign of this need for prayer.

-Second, we can help by acts of charity, reaching out to both those near and far through the Church’s many charitable organisations.
-Lent is a favourable time for showing this concern for others by small yet concrete signs of our belonging to the one human family.
+Second, we can help by acts of charity, reaching out to both those near and far through the Church’s many charitable organizations.
+Lent is a favorable time for showing this concern for others by small yet concrete signs of our belonging to the one human family.

 During this Lent, then, brothers and sisters, let us all ask the Lord: ‘Fac cor nostrum secundum cor tuum’: Make our hearts like yours (Litany of the Sacred Heart of Jesus).
-In this way we will receive a heart which is firm and merciful, attentive and generous, a heart which is not closed, indifferent or prey to the globalisation of indifference.
+In this way, we will receive a heart that is firm and merciful, attentive and generous, a heart that is not closed, indifferent or preys to the globalization of indifference.

 It is my prayerful hope that this Lent will prove spiritually fruitful for each believer and every ecclesial community.
 I ask all of you to pray for me.
 May the Lord bless you and Our Lady keep you”.